alexandr7035/SwipeCat/README.md

 ### Features
 - List cats with Tinder-like cards.
-- Swipe right to add the cat to favourites.
+- Swipe right to add the cat to favorites.
-- Share a cat from favourites by clicking on the picture.
+- Share a cat from favorites by clicking on the picture.

 ### Technology notes
 - Single activity with fragments.
 No navigation lib is used in order to practice with FragmentManager.